Wednesday 13 (197666 – Present)

 Born on August 12th in 1976(66) under the name of Joseph Poole in Lexington, North Carolina Wednesday 13 came to be.
 Taking the stage name from the daughter of the Addam’s Family and 13 from the address number of The Munsters and using his influences for music, horror movies, pop culture, G.I Joe, He-Man and anything dark and campy the man came to be.

-In 1992 Wednesday 13 he played guitar in the band Mizery, which later became Psycho Opera and which featured guitarist Abby Normal, drummer Jeff Washam, bassist Michael Patrick, and lead vocalist Todd Cage.
+In 1992 Wednesday 13 (he still used his real name at this point) he played guitar in the band Mizery, which later became Psycho Opera and which featured guitarist Abby Normal, drummer Jeff Washam, bassist Michael Patrick, and lead vocalist Todd Cage.
 Wednesday 13 left the band to form Maniac Spider Trash as lead vocalist, alongside Abby Normal and Michael Patrick joined by Sicko Zero on drums.

 Maniac Spider Trash played local bars and the underground scene from 1992 till 1996.
 At first the band looked like your average high school band but as the music progressed the band started to take on an odd ball look of goth meets cat in the hat.
 The band recorded an EP called Dumpster Mummies and a full length record called Murder Happy Fairytales until the band disbanded.